Thorin88/Kannada_MNIST/INSTRUCTIONS.md

 3) Run the command `python infer.py basic`

-This should result in production of a `submission.csv` file in the root directory of the code base.
+This should result in production of a `outputs/submission.csv` file in the root directory of the code base.
 Again, the `-h` option can show you any options available for this command, but this default command will be enough to reproduce results.